 “Lord, please grow a desire in me to share my devotion to and adoration for you with 2 people weekly.”

-Put phrase on the screen and have participants pray regarding this part of their practical assignment.
+Put the above phrase PD1-6SM on the screen and have participants pray regarding this part of their practical assignment.
 Prayer needs to take place until the practical assignment part fades away and is replaced with a glowing heart’s desire.

 Practical assignments